-Established in 1976, to improve the opportunities and status of academic women, and to assist institutions in compliance with the requirements of Title IX, the HERS Bryn Mawr Summer Institute has prepared over 2,500 women faculty and administrators for leadership roles in higher education.
+Established in 1976, to improve the opportunities and status of academic women, and to assist institutions in compliance with the requirements of Title IX, the HERS Institute at Bryn Mawr College has prepared over 2,500 women faculty and administrators for leadership roles in higher education.

-Located just outside of Philadelphia, Pennsylvania – on the historic Bryn Mawr College campus – the HERS Bryn Mawr Summer Institute is an intensive, two-week residential program at which participants gain the knowledge, skills, and perspectives needed for advancing as leaders across all institutional types.
+Located just outside of Philadelphia, Pennsylvania – on the historic Bryn Mawr College campus – the HERS Institute at Bryn Mawr is an intensive, two-week residential program at which participants gain the knowledge, skills, and perspectives needed for advancing as leaders across all institutional types.